rcolpo/pgp_reconstruction/README.md

 - Usage of Uniprot as a protein database
 - Accept several input formats, including annotation files

-## Short algorithm description

-The tool takes the organism's genome and species name as input, using the latter for taxonomic classification and core metabolism identification.
-It uses the genome to predict expressed reactions and pathways in the organism.
-In the universal model, reactions receive scores derived from the alignment score: reactions associated with aligned gene sequences in UniRef90 receive positive scores, whereas negative scores are assigned otherwise.
-The universal model is then "pruned" by maximizing the sum of reaction scores while ensuring network connectivity and biomass flux.
+## Algorithm overview

+1) If the DNA sequence is used as input, ORFs are identifed and translated using Prodigal.
+2) Proteins of the target organism are aligned with those from UniRef90.
+3) To each reaction in the universal model, a score is assigned based on the alignment score and the organism's taxonomy.
+4) Reactions with negative scores are potentially adjusted if they belong to pathways where nearly all reactions have positive scores.
+5) A subset of the universal model that maximizes the total reaction scores while maintaining network connectivity and biomass formation is identified.
+6) Based on experimental gene essentiality data, reactions likely included erroneously are identified and removed from the model.
+7) Considering the completeness level of pathways in the model, reactions associated with promiscuous enzymes that don't contribute to nearly complete pathways are removed.
+At least one reaction from each promiscuous enzyme is retained.
+8) An optimization similar to step 5 is performed while making negative the score of the rections identified in steps  6 and 7.
+9) When relevant, passive diffusion reactions and spontaneous reactions are integrated into the model.

+Incorporating passive diffusion reactions in step 9 renders PGP-Reconstruction especially useful for microbiome simulations.
+This feature enables metabolite transportation outside the cell via passive diffusion, even if this process does not contribute to its own metabolism.

 ### Input